Anslem27/flutterTemplatesSite/README.md

 # Flutter templates website

-A simple minimal website with a variety of awesome dart and flutter code and production ready widget templates.
+A simple minimal blog like website with a variety of awesome dart and flutter code and production ready widget templates.

 ## Stack